mk-Guvi/Mongo-Node/README.md

 5.) create queries folder and create authorQueries.js file init.

 6.)In authorQueries.js,create save,findall,findbyId,fineone,findandupdate,findbyfirstname,findonebyfirstname queries and run in terminal using "node src/queries/authorQueries.js" command.Note:import the db connection file and the author schema file.

+7.)create book.js file under models and create the schema for books.